alimJalanTech/passordGenerator/README.md

 # passordGenerator
-Password Generator using Sumbols, Numbers and Alphabets
+Password Generator using Symbols, Numbers and Alphabets